Applying Decades Of Experience To Solve Modern Legal Issues

 • You have made substantial efforts to repay your college debts.

-Consult a Council Bluffs bankruptcy attorney to collect the necessary evidence to prove that your case meets the “undue hardship” standard.
+Consult a Council Bluffs student loans bankruptcy attorney to collect the necessary evidence to prove that your case meets the “undue hardship” standard.
 Contact Telpner Peterson Law Firm, LLP, to discuss your particular situation.
 Call at 712-309-3738.

 Archives